Core concepts

 };

-Subscriptions formalize this pattern by combining a managed-effect with a slot for state that by design is only accessible internally, within that effect.
-From the perspective of the rest of the dependency graph, however, that subscription node is just like any other computed or state, and functional purity is maintained.
+Subscriptions formalize this pattern by combining a managed-effect with a slot for state that by design is only accessible internally.
+From the perspective of the rest of the dependency graph, that subscription node is just like any other reactive value or state, and functional purity is maintained.

 Creating subscriptions